Updated November 21, 2018

 Penetration and vulnerability testing

-Portside conducts annual third party penetration testings on its systems to validate and confirm that there are no technical vulnerabilities that may have been missed.
+Portside conducts annual third party penetration testing on its systems to validate and confirm that there are no technical vulnerabilities that may have been missed.